Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Single component static and dynamics

 The properties of systems with up to six particles in a double well geometry were explored in \citep{Zollner:2006} using a multiconfigurational approach over the whole range of interaction strength, and the same authors also subsequently studied the excitation spectrum \citep{Zollner:2007}.
 Analytical results in the limit of two particles in a harmonic trap with a tunable zero-ranged barrier at the trap center were presented in \citep{Murphy:2007} and compared to a system with a finite width barrier in \citep{Murphy:2008}.
 The breakdown of a two-mode approximation for this situation was explored in \citep{Dobrzyniecki:2016}.

 More detailed stationary states for a small number of harmonically trapped bosons with attractive interaction were explored in \citep{Tempfli:2008}, and three distinct classes of states were found to emerge: (i) $N$-body bound states, (ii) bound states of smaller fragments and (iii) gas-like states that fermionize, that is, map to ideal fermions in the limit of infinite attraction (cf.~Section~\ref{subsec:TGmodel}).
 For two-boson systems in oscillator potentials with various powers of anharmonicity several measures for the entanglement were numerically compared in \citep{Okopinska:2009,Okopinska:2010} and the non-local properties of two interacting particles in separate traps at zero and at finite temperatures were calculated in \citep{Fogarty:2011}.
+The correlations for a larger gas of Lieb-Liniger type in a harmonic trap were shown to be accessible using the formalism of inhomogeneous Gaussian free fields (IGFF) \citep{Brun:18}, which was also compared to exact DMRG results and showed remarkable agreements for an approximate method.

 As briefly discussed in the introductory section, early landmark experiments on the behaviour of small systems have been a strong motivator for the theoretical works described here.
 These experiments include the fermionisation of two distinguishable fermions in a 1D harmonic potential \citep{zurn2012}, where for diverging interaction strength the energy and square modulus of the wave function for the two distinguishable particles becomes the same as for a system of two noninteracting identical fermions (cf.~Section~\ref{subsec:TGmodel}).
 This confirmed also the model of confinement-induced resonances predicted by \citep{olshanii1998} and the exact results of \citep{Busch1998TwoAtoms} in a new setting.
 The appearance of fermionisation was also confirmed to be compatible with the full quasi-particle theory of tunneling developed in \citep{Rontani:2012}.
+Additional physical insight into the role of statistics and interaction in many-body tunneling is provided in~\citep{delCampo2011decay,Gaston2011}.